 Between 1959 and 1968 the positions of Director and Deputy Minister were held by the same person.
 In 1968 the positions were separated, with Dr. H.W.
 Bridge as the Director of Mental Health Services, located in Vancouver, and Dr. F.G.
 Tucker as the Deputy Minister, located in Victoria.
 In September 1971 the position of Director was terminated.
 The statutory obligations of the Director were assumed by the Deputy Minister.

 Scope and content

-The series consists of agendas and minutes, correspondence, personnel files, and reports for a variety of mental health facilities across the province.
+This series consists of Mental Health Services operational records.
+Records include agendas and minutes, correspondence, personnel files, and reports for a variety of mental health facilities across the province.
 The records were created between 1946 and 2010 and document the changing nature of mental health service delivery in the province.
 The series includes the admissions and discharge register for Hollywood Hospital for the years 1968 to 1973, and also consists of plans and policy documents for the transition from a institutional model of care to one centered on community-based boarding and group homes.

 The Boarding Homes subseries (accessions 88-0056 and 93-4010) documents the shift towards de-institutionalization and the provision of mental health services within the community.
 The subseries consists of monthly reports and planning and policy documents.

 The Comptroller subseries (88-0056) consists of monthly reports written between 1970 and 1972.